terravion/terravion-examples/docs/GET_STARTED.md

 ## Intro

 To start using the API, you will need 3 things:
-1. An _Activated_ TerrAvion user account
+1. An **Activated** TerrAvion user account
 2. The access token for the account
 3. Images, field names, or other data in the account

 ---
 ## Assumptions

-Throughout all of our docs we make the following assumptions:
+In these docs we make the following assumptions:

 1. That you know how to use the comand line tools on your computer.
 2. That you are familiar with javascript and/ or python.